 CHAI’s Government Affairs team, along with Children’s National cardiologists, were instrumental in prompting the DC Council to pass the Healthy Hearts of Babies Act, ensuring all babies born in the city are screened for congenital heart defects before leaving the hospital.
 Without this simple test, a heart problem could go undiagnosed until the newborn becomes oxygen-deprived and turns visibly blue at home.
 Many infants suffered brain damage or even died before they could get medical attention.

-Advancing Care for Exceptional Kids Act of 2015 (ACE Kids)
+Advancing Care for Exceptional Kids Act (ACE Kids)

 Children’s Hospital Graduate Medical Education (CHGME)

 To help educate the next generation of caregivers, we worked to secure support for both the reauthorization, as well as $300 million in appropriations for the Children’s Hospital Graduate Medical Education (CHGME) program.

 Federal and state funding to support Children’s research initiatives

 CHAI is constantly working to secure federal and state funding for Children’s pioneering research projects, including initiatives on muscular dystrophy and sickle cell disease.
 We recently secured support for the Duchenne Muscular Dystrophy Research Program, $3.2 million for FY2019.

 We also advocated to include sickle cell disease as a topic area for the Peer Reviewed Medical Research Program, participating in Sickle Cell Disease Advocacy Day and the National Bone Marrow Program Advocacy Day.

 We’ve regularly prepared and coordinated testimony before the DC Council on a variety of programs throughout Children’s National:

 - Oral Health Coalition